 Some of the street artists you will see here are Blu, Carlos Atoche, Herbert Baglione, Sten&Lex, Agostino Iacurci, Axel Void, Lucamaleonte, Gaia, Andreco, Tellas, JB Rock, Kid, Acne, Momo, Sbagliato, Clemens Behr, Rero, C215, Sam3, Specter, 108, Borondo.

-Where to see the Ostiense District murals
+Where to see the street art in Ostiense

 Getting close to the Gasometer, behind Via Ostiense all along Via dei Magazzini Generali is the red, black and white “Wall of Fame” by JB Rock depicting celebrities including Dante Alighieri, Jimi Hendrix, Elvis Presley, Quentin Tarantino, Obama, and Ray Charles.
+One of the most famous and photographed street art in Ostiense.

 Right beside Blu’s “I Mille Volti”, this 40-meter mural displays an underwater world where the statues and mythological figures look time-worn and in total opposition with the fish and other marine creatures, all represented with bright colors.